Oswal 36 Sample Question Papers ISC Class 12 Biology Solutions

 Answer 1.

-- (v) William Hornaday coined the term Wildlife.
+(v) William Hornaday coined the term Wildlife.

-- (viii) When pairs of genes are linked, they are carried on the same chromosome and are inherited together.
-Crossing over complicates the inheritance of linked genes; sometimes allele combinations differ from either parent.
-The inheritance pattern of non-linked genes is more predictable since it is not affected by crossing over.
-The inheritance of non-linked genes can be visualized by using a Punnett Square.
+Crossing over complicates the inheritance of linked genes; sometimes allele combinations differ from the parent.
+The inheritance pattern of non-linked genes is more predictable since it is not affected by crossing over does not affect it.
+The inheritance of non-linked genes can be visualised by using a Punnett Square.

 (ix) (a) 5